Sugar & Spice (Picket Fences): Plot

-Kimberly Brock (Holly Marie Combs) and her best friend Lisa Fenn (Alexondra Lee) exchange several experimental kisses during a sleepover at Kimberly's house, the first kiss being a chaste peck with the later kisses becoming more intimate.
+Kimberly Brock (Holly Marie Combs) and her best friend Lisa Fenn (Alexondra Lee) exchange several experimental kisses during a sleepover at Kimberly's house, the first kiss being a chaste peck, with the later kisses becoming more intimate.
 Kimberly's younger brother Matthew (Justin Shenkarow) eavesdrops on the girls the next day when they discuss the incident and their feelings.
 He goes to his mother, town doctor Jill Brock (Kathy Baker) and tells her that Kimberly is a "lesbo".
-A patient overhears and word of the kissing spreads through the town.
+A patient overhears, and word of the kissing spreads through the town.
 Kimberly's father, Sheriff Jimmy Brock (Tom Skerritt) and stepmother Jill react poorly to the idea that their daughter might be a lesbian, debating "nature vs. nurture" and "elective lesbianism" and even renting "hunk films" starring Mel Gibson and Kevin Costner.
 Kimberly turns to her birth mother, Lydia (Cristine Rose), who had had a lesbian relationship in college.
-Lydia advises her that her relationship with another woman was during the women's movement and that while she enjoyed her time with the woman she realized that she was confusing feelings of intimacy with sexuality.
+Lydia advises her that her relationship with another woman was during the women's movement and that while she enjoyed her time with the woman, she realized that she was confusing feelings of intimacy with sexuality.
 Lisa and Kimberly talk further.
-Lisa acknowledges that she is in love with Kimberly but Kimberly lets her know that she is unable to return those feelings.
+Lisa acknowledges that she is in love with Kimberly, but Kimberly lets her know that she is unable to return those feelings.

 In a secondary plot, male Sheriff's deputy Kenny Lacos (Costas Mandylor) is given a promotion over female deputy Maxine Stuart (Lauren Holly) after she is asked in her interview about such things as whether she was planning to get married and get pregnant in the near future.
-She sues for sex discrimination and Kenny's promotion is reversed.
-She tells Kenny that she would be proud to serve under him but tells Sheriff Brock that his blatant bigotry has made her less proud to serve under him.
+She sues for sex discrimination, and Kenny's promotion is reversed.
+She tells Kenny that she would be proud to serve under him, but tells Sheriff Brock that his blatant bigotry has made her less proud to serve under him.

 Production

 Before "Sugar & Spice" aired, CBS, fearing sponsor pullouts and viewer backlash, demanded revisions to the kissing scene.
-According to Kelley in a Los Angeles Times interview, the network initially suggested fading to black before the second more intimate kiss, then suggested cutting away before the kiss to a shot of one of Kimberly's brothers eavesdropping.
+According to Kelley in a Los Angeles Times interview, the network initially suggested fading to black before the second, more intimate kiss, then suggested cutting away before the kiss to a shot of one of Kimberly's brothers eavesdropping.
 Eventually, the network and Kelley settled on reshooting the kissing scene in darkness.
-In the episode as aired, a line of dialog is inserted over a shot of the exterior of the Brock house to explain why the room is suddenly dark.
+In the episode as aired, a line of dialogue is inserted over a shot of the exterior of the Brock house to explain why the room is suddenly dark.